cobrasec/ELK-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml and metricbeat-config.yml file to /etc/ansible/files.
-- Update the configuration files to include the Private IP of the ELK-Server to the ElasticSearch and Kibana Sections of the Configuration File
+- Update the configuration files to include the Private IP of the ELK-Server to the ElasticSearch and Kibana Sections of the Configuration File.
 - Run the playbook, and navigate to (ELK-Server-PublicIP):5601/app/kibana to check that the installation worked as expected (note: Take out the parentheses in the URL).

 Which file is the playbook?